theangryangel/elite-dangerous-path-finder/README.md

 Be aware this can take 30+ minutes, depending on the spec of your machine.
 It is not yet possible to distribute this to multiple machines.

+On my Core i7 late 2013 Macbook Pro this takes around 16 minutes.
+As more features are added this will take longer.

   - `python fetch.py` to get a list of stars from [Elite Dangerous Star Coordinator](http://edstarcoordinator.com/).
 Be kind.
 Don't do this too often. response.json contains a cached response.